Cross-platform C SDK logo

 setst_insert ()

-Insert a new item in the set.
+Inserts a new element into the set.

 type*